rumaoviana/MyProjects/README.md

  5.Search video
  6.Report of available videos
  Exit
 Implemented the concept of File.
 The advantage of using file is that the data does not get deleted unless we delete the file itself, if we would have used  linked list or array then after closing the program if we did open it again then we have to enter all the data again.
+Implemented the concept of reader and writer function.